LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Which one is better?

-The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor.
-That said, grab the DualUp if you need a versatile workspace for productivity - it's designed for multitasking.
+The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the LG DualUp 28MQ780-B's 60Hz.
+That said, grab the DualUp if you need a vertical workspace for productivity - it's 90W USB-C charging is a huge bonus.

 Who should buy each?

-Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you game frequently, you want the best visuals for competitive titles, or you enjoy high-refresh-rate media.
+Choose the LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor if: you game frequently, love high refresh rates, or need vibrant colors for immersive experiences.
 (27" display, 144 Hz refresh)

 Conclusion